The many fronts of the U.S.-backed genocide in Gaza

 When the government of South Africa — which itself carried out a decades-long struggle against apartheid — initiated a lawsuit before the International Criminal Court in November 2023, it documented in great detail the ongoing genocide in Gaza.
 One of the stipulations called for issuing arrest warrants for Prime Minister Benjamin Netanyahu and the former Israeli war minister, Yoav Gallant, for war crimes in Gaza.

 The ICC has the right to make recommendations, but no power to implement them.
-Nevertheless, in an effort to defend their much maligned ally, the U.S. House of Representatives passed an anti-ICC sanctions bill on Jan.
+Nevertheless, in an effort to defend their war criminal ally, the U.S. House of Representatives passed an anti-ICC sanctions bill on Jan.
 9 with bipartisan support.
 The Senate will vote on the same bill in the near future.

 According to CNN, “The legislation calls for the warrants against the Israeli officials to be ‘condemned in the strongest possible terms.’
 And, according to the legislative text, the measure would impose sanctions with respect to the court over ‘any effort to investigate, arrest, detain or prosecute any protected person of the United States and its allies.’
 The sanctions include prohibiting U.S. property transactions and blocking and revoking visas.”
 (Jan.
 9)